amandamichel/final-project/README.md

 # Wicked Problems Final Project

-This is my final project for DATA 100
+This is my first file for the DATA 100 final project.